quicklisp/quicklisp-projects/ISSUE_TEMPLATE.md

 + [ ] My library has a sufficient README describing its purpose.
 + [ ] My library does not depend on libraries outside Quicklisp.
 + [ ] My library does not depend on quicklisp itself.
-+ [ ] There is a library with the similar feature, but the motivation in this library is clear (see below, not a requirement)
++ [ ] There is no library with the similar feature.
+Or, although there is a similar library, I have a clear motivation to make it a standalone library, and it is described in README (see below, not a requirement)
 + [ ] My library has an usage instruction. (not a requirement)
 + [ ] I am an author of the library. (not a requirement)